citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 A small regression when mipmaps and cubemaps were added to Citra: the combination of these two were not supported.
 In very rare cases, games would use both and cause issues, so [wwylele](https://github.com/wwylele) stepped in and made them work together properly in Citra.

-(Picture of fire emblem sky box)
-This change fixed an issue with Fire Emblems sky box not rendering correctly.

 ### Fix clear textures ([#4844](https://github.com/citra-emu/citra/pull/4844), [#5186](https://github.com/citra-emu/citra/pull/5186)) by [hamish-milne](https://github.com/hamish-mline)

 Pokemon X/Y are back again causing more problems.